Ella The Hill Country, Sri Lanka Travel Guide

 Food that follows jewish dietary laws is generally not available outside of major international hotels in Colombo.
 Travelers needing kosher food should plan to bring their own or adhere to vegetarian options.

-Pizza and pasta are popular choices.
+Pizza and pasta are well-liked selections.

 American-style burgers and fries are common.